FAQs

 Some agencies state that skills in language(s) beyond English would be beneficial for a successful placement experience.

-- student’s professional conduct, attendance, and full participation in practicum learning at the agency placement;
+student’s professional conduct, attendance, and full participation in practicum learning at the agency placement;

-- appropriate use of supervision with the Practicum Instructor and communication with the Practicum Liaison to further their learning;
+appropriate use of supervision with the Practicum Instructor and communication with the Practicum Liaison to further their learning;

-- completion of required time in practicum;
+completion of required time in practicum;

-- timely and complete submission of all assignments, including the learning agreement and process recordings, participation in individual and practicum-site meetings with the Practicum Liaison, and the Final Evaluation completed by the Practicum Instructor.
+timely and complete submission of all assignments, including the learning agreement and process recordings, participation in individual and practicum-site meetings with the Practicum Liaison, and the Final Practicum Evaluation completed by the Practicum Instructor.

 The Office of Practicum Education takes into consideration whether students have their own car or will require the use of public transportation to their agency.
 Students who do not have a car are expected to utilize public transportation.
 Generally, practicum placements are found within one to one and a half hours of a student’s geographic location.

-It is the expectation that students will interview at their practicum sites before they are accepted for placement.
+It is the expectation that students will interview at their field sites before they are accepted for placement.
 Although an in-person (on-site) interview is recommended, some agencies may be agreeable to phone or virtual interviews for students who are unable to interview in-person due to geographical distance prior to beginning the program.

-Practicum Education Office
+Field Education Office

 300 Airdale Rd.